SoftwareHeritage/swh-web/swh/web/ui/templates/includes/apidoc-header.md

 - **Origin**: an Internet-based location from which a coherent set of objects (contents, revisions, releases, etc.) archived by Software Heritage has been obtained.
 Origins are currently identified by URLs.
+- **Visit**: the passage of Software Heritage on a given origin, to retrieve all source code and metadata available there at the time.
+A visit object stores the state of all visible branches (if any) available at the origin at visit time; each of them points to a revision object in the archive.
+Future visits of the same origin will create new visit objects, without removing previous ones.

 ### Version